kramfs/nodejs-app/README.md

 ## TODO

-Adopt the docker-compose file and create a deployment plan for Kubernetes
+Adopt the docker-compose file to Kubernetes manifest

 ## History